 In October 2015, the Compensation Committee established a new stock option program under our 2009 Incentive Stock and Awards Plan for new nonemployee directors.
-Under the program, upon first being elected or appointed as a director, or at the next annual meeting of stockholders if appointed between annual meetings, we generally grant each non-employee director an option to purchase 5,000 shares of our common stock.
 The exercise price for options is the fair market value of a share of our common stock on the date of grant.
 Options have a term of five years and become exercisable as follows: 50% immediately on the date of grant and 100% upon the first anniversary of the grant date (provided that if our Board of Directors does not designate such individual as a nominee for election as a director at our first annual meeting of stockholders following the grant date, then the remainder of such option that has not yet vested will immediately vest).
 If a director ceases service on our Board of Directors for any reason other than death, then that portion of the option grant that is exercisable on the date the director ceases service will remain exercisable for a period of two years after such date.
 If the director's service ceases by reason of the director's death, then the option will remain exercisable by the director's beneficiary for a period of two years after the date of the director's death.

-No directors held any outstanding stock options as of December 31, 2022.
+No directors held any outstanding stock options as of December 31, 2023.